 Assignees of and Successors to Permitted Sellers

-A permitted seller’s right to a refund may be assigned to a third party such as a creditor, settlement trustee, or successor entity.
-The Comptroller will grant or deny a refund claimed by a third party assignee on the same basis as if it had been claimed by the original seller.
-The third party assignee must comply with the same requirements as the original seller when filing any refund claim, including the requirement to refund or credit tax paid in error to any purchasers.
+A permitted seller can assign a right to refund to a third party such as a creditor, settlement trustee, or successor entity.
+The Comptroller’s office will treat the refund claim as if it had been submitted by the original seller.
+The assignee must comply with the same requirements as the seller when filing any refund claim, including the requirement to refund or credit tax paid in error to any purchasers.